 Credit Repair After Bankruptcy And Foreclosure

 The are many folks who recently filed bankruptcy or had a foreclosure who feel that hiring a credit repair company to fix their credit is the most important priority in re-establishing their credit.
 I do not agree.

-Credit Repair Process
+- Credit Repair Process

-The credit repair process is mainly the process of disputing derogatory credit items by writing dispute letters to the three credit reporting agencies.
+Consumers dispute derogatory information to the three credit reporting agencies.
 Credit Bureaus then in turn contact the creditor that is reporting the derogatory credit to the credit bureaus and the creditor has 30 days to respond back to the credit bureaus.
-If the creditor does not respond back with proof that the credit dispute is inaccurate, the three credit reporting agencies need to delete the dispute item from the consumer’s credit report.
+If the creditor does not respond back with proof that the credit dispute is inaccurate, the three credit reporting agencies need to delete the disputed item from the consumer’s credit report.
 Credit repair does work but not on recent fresh delinquencies.

 Home Loan With Bad Credit